NicolaNardino/Blockchain.Ethereum/README.md

   - CoinManager Smart Contract, which is able to create its own coin, mint coins and transfer such coins between accounts.
 Developed in Solidity, it also uses inheritance.
   - CoinManager is able to receive payments (WEIs) by the means of a fallback payable function.
   - DepositManger Smart Contract, which can receive payments from CoinManager.
 For this purpose, a second payable function has been added to CoinManager.
-  - Java Servlets to transfer ethers and exercise the CoinManager.
+  - Java servlets to transfer ethers and exercise CoinManager and DepositManager.
-  - RESTful web service exposing CoinManager/ DepositManager features.
+  - RESTful web service exposing CoinManager/ DepositManager features, which is then called by the DepositManager exercising servlet.
   - MongoDB data store for Smart Contract and Ethereum events.

 I've set up my Ethereum local environment as follows: